Matthew-Ma/Weather-Forecast-App/README.md

 ## Feature

 -   Pre-populate the form and display the weather forecast using the geolocation browser API
--   Cancell the previous if a subsequent request is made
+-   Cancel the previous requests if a subsequent request is made
 -   Debounce the input

 ## Technical stack